What Is Talcum Powder?

 - 2002: An exposure study published in the Annals of Work Exposures and Health found excess cases of mesothelioma and other asbestos-related lung diseases among talc miners in upstate New York.
 The mines involved in the study are in the counties of St. Lawrence and Jefferson, the hub of which was Gouverneur, where R.T.
 Vanderbilt Company Inc. operated a talc mine.
 Researchers say the talc mines in this area contain asbestos and asbestiform minerals.

-Asbestos in Johnson’s Baby Powder
+Asbestos-Contaminated Talc in Johnson’s Baby Powder

-The decision to end sales of the talc-based baby powder followed reports from the U.S. Food and Drug Administration in 2019 about asbestos contamination in a bottle of Johnson’s Baby Powder.
+The decision to end sales of its talc-based baby powder followed reports from the U.S. Food and Drug Administration in 2019 about asbestos contamination in a bottle of Johnson’s Baby Powder.
 This report forced the company to issue a recall of the batch associated with the bottle.

-Talc Products Containing Asbestos
+Additional Talc Products Containing Asbestos

 - Beauty Plus Global Inc.